kevin-44/WAX_ExpressTrade_Integration/README.md

 <img alt = "XAMPP - Start Apache (The Web Server)" src = "img/xampp_start_apache_server.png">

 Any project you create should be placed in the `htdocs` folder were XAMPP was installed.
-You can access your projects at `http://localhost/**some-project**` via your browser.
+You can access your projects at `http://localhost/some-project` via your browser, where `some-project` is a project of yours.

 > **Note**: The **web server** must be running for you to access your *unpublished* website.
 If you reboot your PC, you must open XAMPP and start it again.